What Does Poppy Flower Mean and Symbolise?

 With the deep meaning and symbolism embedded in these flowers, it’s no wonder that a lot of folktales and myths are also associated with them.

-In ancient Greece, red Poppies invaded vast fields of wheat and barley.
+In ancient Greece, red poppies invaded vast fields of wheat and barley.
 Corn and other grain crops would not sprout and flourish without the presence of these flowers!
-The famous Greek myth says that this signals the beginning of Spring and the return of Persephone to her mother – the goddess of grains Demeter.
+The famous Greek myth says that this signals the beginning of Spring and the return of Persephone to her mother – the goddess Demeter of grains and harvest.

 What does a Poppy Floral Tattoo Symbolize?